ansys/pydpf-core/doc/source/getting_started/dpf_server.rst

 The standalone DPF Server is available on the `DPF Pre-Release page <https://download.ansys.com/Others/DPF%20Pre-Release>`_ of the Ansys Customer Portal.
 The first standalone version of DPF Server available is 6.0 (2023 R2).

-The sections on this page describe how to install and use DPF Server.
+The sections on this page describe how to install and use a standalone DPF Server.

-* For a quick start on DPF Server, see :ref:`ref_getting_started`.
+* For a quick start on using PyDPF, see :ref:`ref_getting_started`.
 * For more information on DPF and its use, see :ref:`ref_user_guide`.